AdobeDocs/experience-manager-learn.en/help/forms/creating-your-first-adaptive-form/adding-table-to-income-panel.md

 ---
 title: Adding components to Income panel
-seo-title: Adding components to Income panel

 description: We will add a table to the Income panel.
 Configure the table rows and use the rule editor to calculate the grand total.
-seo-description: We will add a table to the Income panel.
-Configure the table rows and use the rule editor to calculate the grand total.
-uuid: d5c98561-c559-4624-976a-7a1486da7e69
 feature: Adaptive Forms
-topics: authoring
-audience: developer
-doc-type: tutorial
-activity: understand
 version: 6.4,6.5
 thumbnail: 22198.jpg
 kt: 4211

-discoiquuid: fa483260-38ff-40d8-96a7-1de11d8b792b
 topic: Development
 role: Developer
 level: Beginner